 These few examples show how our customers are going beyond “thinking” about sustainability.
 These customers are realizing that profitability and sustainability don’t need to be conflicting objectives.

-Our customers are also innovating in a number of other areas to incorporate sustainability into their supply chains., a circular shopping platform, is a very interesting, new innovation that recently announced it will launch in a pilot mode in the U.S. and France this year.
+Our customers are also innovating in a number of other areas to incorporate sustainability into their supply chains.
+The Loop store, a circular shopping platform, is a very interesting, new innovation that recently announced it will launch in a pilot mode in the U.S. and France this year.
 Several brand owners taking part in this pilot happen to be LLamasoft customers.

 SDCE: What impact can increased visibility into your supply chain have on both efficiency and sustainability efforts from an operational sense?